gpopesc/wireguard-module-synology/README.md

 and run as root user:
 >sudo sh ./install_module.sh

-in case of eny errors check the screen or file log.txt
+in case of eny errors check the screen or log.txt restart synology if it was uninstalled first.

 Further you can install in docker wireguard